claytonsulby/FreeMealApp_ClaytonSulby_Fetch/README.md

 # Hello Fetch

 Thank you for providing me with this coding challenge.
-Please find breif documentation on how to navigate the application.
+Please find brief documentation on how to navigate the application.

 ## Meals
 Upon opening the application, you will find yourself on the "Dessert" meals list.
 You can sort the list by tapping in the top right "Name ^" menu button and changing "Ascending" to "Descending" or tapping "Id" instead of "Name"